- What do I do to get a card?

 All items listed for Enhanced BPC in addition to Lodging expenses

 Only if consecutive travel is involved.
 A trip ends when the traveler returns to their official station or domicile.
+We do allow you to combine multiple trips one voucher as long as the voucher is for only mileage and tolls.

 - Economy vehicles should be reserved when they accommodate the business needs of the traveler.
 Please provide additional information on the voucher if additional accommodations are needed for business travel.